fhoedemakers/pico-infonesPlus/README.md

 A menu is added to the emulator, which reads the roms from the SD card and shows them on screen for the user to select,  flash and play.

-[See also Adafruit guide](https://learn.adafruit.com/nes-emulator-for-rp2040-dvi-boards) although it is somewhat outdated now.
+[See also the Adafruit guide](https://learn.adafruit.com/nes-emulator-for-rp2040-dvi-boards) although it is somewhat outdated now.
 (No two player)

 > There is also an emulator port for the Sega Master System/Sega Game Gear.
 You can find it here [https://github.com/fhoedemakers/pico-smsplus](https://github.com/fhoedemakers/pico-smsplus)